 Reviewing risk assessments

 Risk assessment is not a one off task, but an ongoing process which should form part of everyday considerations, especially where risks are dynamic or particularly challenging.
 It is important to review risks and assessments on a regular basis, depending on the level and nature of the risk.
-Assessments must always be reviewed if anything is likely to change (but before the change is implemented) and also whenever controls are suspect, following an accident or near miss for example.
-If nothing changes and there are no related accidents or near misses risk assessments should still be reviewed at least once a year.
+Risk Assessments must be reviewed whenever anything is to be changed, if there has been an accident or near-miss or, if there have been no problems or changes, on a regular basis as determined by the level of risk.

 Findings from hazard identification exercises and risk assessments will help identify the content and timing of any pro-active monitoring which might be required.
 Such information is particularly useful for the development of inspection checklists, which can be used to check that risk controls are in place and are being used correctly.